davras5/OpenBuildings/README.md

 * aligns schemas, identifiers, and attributes where possible
 * enables comparison, enrichment, and integration across datasets

-OpenBuildings is designed for:

-* public authorities and administrations
-* researchers and analysts
-* organisations working with planning, asset, or infrastructure data

-It acts as a **reference layer** that can be reused, extended, or integrated into existing workflows and systems.

 ---

 ## What It Is NOT